Zymplectic/Zymplectic-Project/README.md

-### Zymplectic :: Fast, accurate, and elegant numerical integration
+### Zymplectic :: Fast, accurate and elegant numerical integration
 - Zymplectic is high-performance numerical integration platform specialized for Hamiltonian physics
 - Designed for scientific and educational use
 - Not intended as a sandbox physics engine or for parallel computing tasks